 Also, Funnies on Parade was the first comic book printed in the now-standard modern size of 6 5/8 x 10 1/4 inches.
 The size was chosen by Max Gaines who was producing the book.
 It was not his only contribution to the medium.
 In fact, he founded All-American Publications, the company behind a lot of DC Comics’ superheroes (like The Flash, Wonder Woman, Green Lantern…), and later founded EC Comics.

 Funnies On Parade was not a book fill with completely original material.
-For that, we had to wait until February 1935 with National Allied Publications’ New Fun #1—this company will later merge with All-American Publications to become DC Comics.
+For that, we had to wait until February 1935 with National Allied Publications’ New Fun #1—this company would later merge with All-American Publications to become DC Comics.
 In fact, Detective Comics #1 was published in March 1937 and featured the famous character Slam Bradley, a fist-fighting vigilante.

 Being a promotional gift, Funnies on Parade is not considered the first true American comic book.
 Some historians preferred Famous Funnies: A Carnival of Comics (also by Eastern Color Printing) because, even if it was only reprints of comic strips, this book was sold—for 10cts.
 Its commercial success helped the title to become a monthly periodical.